Patricia L. Herbold: Local government

-Ambassador Herbold was appointed to be a Commissioner on the Washington State Gambling Commission from 1997 to 2000.
+Herbold was appointed to be a Commissioner on the Washington State Gambling Commission from 1997 to 2000.

 She was elected Chairman of the King County Republican Party in December 2002 and served one term before being appointed Ambassador.

-Ambassador to the Republic of Singapore
+Diplomatic career

-In 2005, Ambassador Herbold was appointed Ambassador of the United States of America to the Republic of Singapore.
+In 2005, Herbold was appointed Ambassador of the United States of America to the Republic of Singapore.
 Soon after her appointment, she presented her credentials to President S. R. Nathan in a ceremony at Istana.

-During the devastation of New Orleans during and after Hurricane Katrina, Singapore sent the largest military forces and aviation assets to participate in the rescue and rebuilding of the city.
-Singapore sent more rescue personnel and helicopters to the United States than any other country.

-In addition to representing the United States, Ambassador Herbold also participated in local events.

 On May 18, 2006, she commemorated the return of the Revere Bell to the National Museum of Singapore.
 She regularly did volunteer work with children in Singapore.

-In 2009, she vacated the post when there was a new U.S. President.
+In 2009, Herbold vacated the position after Barack Obama was appointed as the President of the United States.
 She was succeeded by David I. Adelman.

 Charitable efforts

-Prior to being accredited to Singapore, Ambassador Herbold was a member of the President's 21st Century Workforce Council, on the Board of St. Joseph Orphanage of Cincinnati, the Seattle Art Museum, and the Performing Arts Center Eastside in Bellevue, Washington.
+Prior to being accredited to Singapore, Herbold was a member of the President's 21st Century Workforce Council, on the Board of St. Joseph Orphanage of Cincinnati, the Seattle Art Museum, and the Performing Arts Center Eastside in Bellevue, Washington.